rocketbase-io/generator-spring-rest-commons/generators/project/templates/_README.md

 * <%= projectName %>-api
   * containing DTOs and REST-resources
   * could be used in other projects to consume REST endpoints of server
+* <%= projectName %>-model
+  * containg entity-model, converter, spring-data repositories
+  * used to work with the database layer
 * <%= projectName %>-server
-  * containg controller, entity-model, converter, spring-data repositories, and SpringApplication
+  * containg controller and SpringApplication
   * used to provide REST-endpoints via spring boot